 Welcome to OceanView, Elaine Ayer (Cottages)!
 Elaine is a gifted gardener, accomplished author, devoted dog lover, avid collector, ardent Anglophile, and much more.
-She and her three siblings grew up in a hardworking family in Auburn, MA.
+She and her three siblings grew up in a hard-working family in Auburn, MA.
 Elaine married her high school sweetheart during the Vietnam era, and in those early years, took any job she could find, e.g., cashier and x-ray office manager.
 Daughter Liza was born in 1972, and the family moved to Bangor, ME, in the mid 1970s.

 Following an amicable divorce, Elaine-much to her surprise and delight-met and married the love of her life, Fred Ayer, in 1985.
-Fred, a multitalented Renaissance man, shared with Elaine a wonderful sense of humor, a love of travel, and an insatiable curiosity.
-Over the years, Elaine earned her BA in English from UMaine-Orono, and although her real interest was feminist literary theory, her concentration was in technical writing/editing (one has to earn a living!).
+Fred, a multi-talented Renaissance man, shared with Elaine a wonderful sense of humor, a love of travel, and an insatiable curiosity.
+Over the years, Elaine earned her BA in English from UMainebecame a devoted volunteer at the Animal Refuge League of Greater Portland.
+Five dogs later, her current canine companion Annie, a beagle-other mix, is the acclaimed poster dog for the League's fundraising campaigns.

+Orono, and although her real interest was feminist literary theory, her concentration was in technical writing/editing (one has to earn a living!).

 After moving to Portland in 1991, Elaine and Fred lovingly restored an architecturally distinctive Victorian home, and Elaine created its lush flower gardens.
 She also reluctantly agreed to her daughter's request for a puppy (after several glasses of wine) and then fell head over heels for the squirmy, little black Lab.
-Elaine became a devoted volunteer at the Animal Refuge League of Greater Portland.
-Five dogs later, her current canine companion Annie, a beagle-other mix, is the acclaimed poster dog for the League's fundraising campaigns.
+Elaine